 - 2 teaspoons vanilla extract

-- Add in remaining sugar, 1 cup at a time.
+- With mixer on low-speed, add in remaining sugar, 1 cup (125g) at a time.

-- Refrigerate filling for at least 30 minutes.
+- Cover and refrigerate filling for at least 1 hour.

-- Once chilled, roll into egg shape and place on wax-paper lined cookie tray.
-Return to refrigerator while you prepare the chocolate coating
+- Once chilled, scoop dough by 1 ½ Tablespoon and roll between your hands into egg shape.
+Place eggs on wax-paper lined cookie tray.
+If dough is still sticky, chill for longer or dust your hands with powdered sugar before rolling.
+Return eggs to the refrigerator while you prepare the chocolate coating

-- Refrigerate until chocolate coating has hardened.
-Keep eggs refrigerated.
+- Return eggs to the refrigerator and refrigerate until chocolate coating has hardened.

 Notes on potatoesUse russet potatoes for best results.
 I recommend piercing the potato all over with a fork and baking in the microwave for approximately 4 minutes on each side until potato is tender when pierced with a fork.
 No salt/pepper or any other flavoring should be added.
 Potatoes that have been peeled, boiled and mashed will also work but periodically they retain too much moisture and the batter will be too runny to manage.
 Allow potatoes to cool completely before adding sugar.
 Otherwise they will melt the sugar and you will end up with a very runny mess.
 I recommend allowing them to cool at room temperature rather than the fridge, as sometimes the condensation from the fridge can also make the mixture runny.